Judith Jolly, Baroness Jolly: Biography

 On 24 December 2010, she was created a life peer taking the title Baroness Jolly, of Congdon's Shop in the County of Cornwall.
 When interviewed about her intentions for the Lords upon receiving her peerage, she mentioned her desire for a fully elected second chamber.

 In March 2011, she took on the role of co-chair of the Health and Social Care Team in the coalition.
 In October 2013, she became a government whip with responsibilities for Health, Defence, Culture Media & Sport, and Equalities.

 Between November 2012 and March 2013, Jolly sat on the Draft Care and Support Bill Committee.

 After the General Election of 2015, she became party Defence Spokesperson.

 During the 2016 United Kingdom European Union membership referendum, she campaigned to remain in the EU.

 On 12 October 2017, she became the Health Spokesperson for the Liberal Democrats in the House of Lords, and stood down in January 2020.

+Jolly retired from the House of Lords on 31 July 2024.